navapbc/eslint-config-nava/README.md

 # eslint-config-nava

 > [!IMPORTANT]
 > **This package is no longer maintained.** We recommend using a layering of: Prettier for code formatting, [`eslint:recommended`](https://eslint.org/docs/latest/use/configure/configuration-files#extending-configuration-files) for basic JS linting, the linting config provided by your project's React framework ([Next.js](https://nextjs.org/docs/pages/building-your-application/configuring/eslint), [Remix](https://www.npmjs.com/package/@remix-run/eslint-config)), and [`typescript-eslint`](https://github.com/typescript-eslint/typescript-eslint) if your project uses TypeScript.
+You can [reference Nava's Next.js template for an example](https://github.com/navapbc/template-application-nextjs).

 ---